gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 ```

 !!! tip
-    Importing backends with `import` instead of `using` avoids name conflicts and makes sure you are using operators from DifferentiationInterface.
+    Importing backends with `import` instead of `using` avoids name conflicts and makes sure you are using operators from DifferentiationInterface.jl.
     This is useful since most backends also export operators like `gradient` and `jacobian`.